xmos/lib_xua/lib_xua/doc/rst/sw_audio.rst

 core stops the I2S/TDM interface and calls the CODEC/port configuration functions.

-Once this is complete, the I2S/TDM interface (i.e. the main look in AudioHub) is restarted at the new frequency.
+Once this is complete, the I2S/TDM interface (i.e. the main loop in AudioHub) is restarted at the new frequency.